ickshonpe/bevy_simple_stat_bars/README.md

 Extremely unlikely to be a serious performance bottle neck though, unless you spawn 10,000 stat bars at once or something.

-* You can have more than one stat bar track an entity.
-Just not at the same relative position, or they will draw on top of each other.
+* You can have more than one stat bar track a subject entity.
+Just make sure each has a different ```StatBarPosition```, so they don't all draw on top of each other.

+* The ComponentObserver implementation is relatively slow, if you have a lot of status bars you might want to update StatusBarValue directly.
+The advantage of the component observer is seperation.
+You shouldn't need to make any changes to your existing entities and systems to use them.

-There is a complete-ish working example in the /examples folder
+There is a complete-ish working example in the /examples folder.

+Any feedback / improvement suggestions / code submissions will be super appreciated.